Never polish glasses again

 Water that leaves no residue with a reverse osmosis system

 A reverse osmosis system will remove practically all salts from the water.
 That results in no residues left on glassware.
 The system uses high pressure to push the water through a membrane that filters out unwanted salts and then transfers the water to the dishwashing machine.
+More information can be found here.

 A high-quality glass can survive around 1,000 washes, according to Klaus Völkner at Stölzle, a glass manufacturer.
 But, at some point, even the best glass will give up the ghost – and glass corrosion can occur.
 This damages the surface structure of the glass causing a cloudy effect or even tiny cracks.
 Getting the longest possible service life out of your glassware requires washing with the optimum combination of water, temperature and detergent.
-This is why professional suppliers set up their dishwashing machines onsite at the customer's premises.
+This is why professional suppliers set up their glass dishwasher onsite at the customer's premises.
 They test the water and provide recommendations on detergent and temperature to ensure that the machine delivers the best possible results.
 And that in turn also increases the service life of their glassware.